nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 These checks are POSIX shell scripts (i.e. platform dependent to Linux and macOS).
 To run all checks, execute the following at project root `./config/travis/run-checks.sh`.

+If you wish to add new checks, simply add the check file with a filename `check-*` to the `./config/travis/` and the `run-checks.sh` script will automatically run it.

 ## Appendix A: Product Scope

 ### 5.1 Target User Profile*